 Bill Fisher (P.Geo.)

-Mr. Fisher is the Non-Executive Chair of the Board of Treasury Metals Inc. He is also the Chair of GoldQuest Mining Corporation, and is a member of the board of directors of Horizonte Minerals and London (UK)-based Andiamo Exploration and RAME Energy.
-Previously, he was CEO (2017-2019) and Executive Chair of GoldQuest (2011-2019).
-He was CEO of GlobeStar Mining (sold in 2010), which built the Cerro de Maimon copper-gold mine and Chair of Aurelian Resources Inc., which was acquired by Kinross in 2008 for $1.2 Billion.
-He served as VP Exploration for the base metals major, Boliden, managing 35 projects in nine countries.
-Mr. Fisher is a geologist with extensive experience in Africa, Australia, Europe and Canada.
-He has served as a director of publicly-traded mining companies including North Atlantic Natural Resources (now Lundin Mining), Karmin Exploration Inc., Expatriate Resources, PC Gold Inc. and Rockwell Diamonds.
-Mr. Fisher has been a member of the Treasury Metals Board of Directors since 2008 and is a member of the Compensation Committee.
+Mr. Fisher is the Chairman of both Horizonte Mineral, which is contructing the $600 million Araguaia nickel mine in Brazil and GoldQuest Mining Corporation, which discovered the 3 million-ounce Romero gold/copper deposit in the Dominican Republic and is a Non-Executive Director of Churchill Resources Inc. and Great Republic Mining.
+He was CEO of GlobeStar Mining (sold for $186 million in 2010), which built the Cerro de Maimon copper-gold mine and Chair of Aurelian Resources Inc., which was acquired by Kinross in 2008 for $1.2 Billion after discovering the Fruta del Norte gold mine in Ecuador, now being operated by Lundin Mining.
+From 1997 to 2000, he served as VP Exploration for the base metals major, Boliden, managing 35 projects in 9 countries.
+When he was CEO of Karmin Exploration, the company discovered the Aripuana polymetallic deposits in Brazil, now being mined by Nexa.
+As a geologist, Mr. Fisher has extensive experience in Africa, Australia, Europe and Canada.
+As a Director of publicly-traded mining companies, he also has served on the Boards of North Atlantic Natural Resources (now Lundin Mining), Expatriate Resources, PC Gold Inc. London, RAME Energy, and Rockwell Diamonds.
+Mr. Fisher has been a member of the Treasury Metals Board of Directors since 2008.

-Ms. Wood is currently Director, Investor Relations at Altius Minerals Corporation.
-She has led Investor Relations and Bondholder Communications activity for publicly traded companies for more than 15 years.
+Ms. Wood is currently VP, Investor Relations & Sustainability at Altius Minerals Corporation and Corporate Secretary of Altius Renewable Royalties Inc. She has led Investor Relations and Bondholder Communications activity for publicly traded companies for more than 20 years.
 Prior to Altius, she led investor relations (equity and debt) at Sherritt International and held the same role with Inmet Mining until its acquisition by First Quantum Minerals in 2013.
-Previously, Ms. Wood held investor relations roles with Harris Steel, Laramide Resources Ltd. (2007-2010) and Aquiline Resources Inc. (2007-2009).
-She is an independent director of AbraPlata Silver Corp.
+Previously, Ms. Wood held investor relations roles with Harris Steel, Laramide Resources Ltd. and Aquiline Resources Inc. She is an Independent Director of AbraSilver Resource Corp.
 She holds a BA and MA from the University of Toronto.
 Ms. Wood has served on the Treasury Metals Board of Directors since 2014 and is Chair of the Corporate Governance and Nominating Committee and a member of the Audit Committee.